bio-ontology-research-group/DL2Vec/README.md

 The script will save a model that can generate embeddings for each entity.

 ## Reference
-If you find our work useful, please cite: <br>
+If you find DL2vec useful for your research, please cite: <br>
-@article{chen2020predicting,
-  title={Predicting candidate genes from phenotypes, functions, and anatomical site of expression}, author={Chen, Jun and Althagafi, Azza and Hoehndorf, Robert}, year={2020}, publisher={Cold Spring Harbor Laboratory}
+Chen, Jun, Azza Althagafi, and Robert Hoehndorf. "[Predicting candidate genes from phenotypes, functions, and anatomical site of expression."
+(2020)](https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/btaa879/5922810).
-}

 ## Acknowledgement